hgrif/airflow-tutorial/README.md

 ## 3. Exercises

-You've set up Airflow, created a DAG and ran a job; time to go deeper!
+You now know the basics of setting up Airflow, creating a DAG and turning it on; time to go deeper!

-- Change the interval to every 30 minutes.
+* Change the interval to every 30 minutes.
-- Use a sensor to add daily of 5 minutes before starting.
+* Use a sensor to add a delay of 5 minutes before starting.
-- Implement templating for the `BashOperator`: print the `execution_date` instead of `'hello'` (check the [original tutorial](https://airflow.incubator.apache.org/tutorial.html#templating-with-jinja) and the [example DAG](https://github.com/apache/incubator-airflow/blob/master/airflow/example_dags/example_bash_operator.py)).
+* Implement templating for the `BashOperator`: print the `execution_date` instead of `'hello'` (check out the [original tutorial](https://airflow.incubator.apache.org/tutorial.html#templating-with-jinja) and the [example DAG](https://github.com/apache/incubator-airflow/blob/master/airflow/example_dags/example_bash_operator.py)).
-- Implement templating for the `PythonOperator`: print the `execution_date` with one hour added in the function `print_world()` (check the documentation of the [`PythonOperator`](https://airflow.incubator.apache.org/code.html#airflow.operators.PythonOperator)).
+* Implement templating for the `PythonOperator`: print the `execution_date` with one hour added in the function `print_world()` (check out the documentation of the [`PythonOperator`](https://airflow.incubator.apache.org/code.html#airflow.operators.PythonOperator)).

 ## 4. Resources